 - Detailed technical description of the proposed Planning Study or subject and the conditions to be improved by the proposed study or Plan.
-The technical description will include the following variables: urban, environmental, social, economic, housing and other as needed for the fulfillment of the plan. - Full description of the scope and the needs or benefits for the region and the participant municipalities associated with the plan or study. - How the plan or study fulfills the DR and/or MIT objectives. - A program document describing the goals, outcomes, activities, phases, schedule, benefits and costs of the plan or study.
+The technical description will include the following variables: urban, environmental, social, economic, housing and other as needed for the fulfillment of the plan. - Full description of the scope and the needs or benefits for the municipality or the region and the participant municipalities associated with the plan or study. - How the plan or study fulfills the DR and/or MIT objectives.4 - A program document describing the goals, outcomes, activities, phases, schedule, benefits and costs of the plan or study. - Stakeholder engagement and Outreach Strategy to present the plan or study concept to the different communities impacted or benefited by the proposal. - Any other document or analysis necessary for the development of an Individual Specialized Planning Analysis or Regional Municipal Planning process or study.